castwide/vscode-solargraph/README.md

 Solargraph is capable of providing code completion and documentation for gems.
 When your code uses `require` to include a gem, its classes and methods become available in completion and intellisense.

-You can make sure your gems are available with the commands `Build new gem documentation` or `Rebuild all gem documentation` in the command palette.
+The language server will automatically cache documentation for your gems in the background.
+You can also build the caches with the commands `Build new gem documentation` or `Rebuild all gem documentation` in the command palette.

 ### Solargraph and Bundler